-On reflection, are you treating your parents and the elderly people in your life in the way you would like to be treated?
+On reflection, are you treating your parents and the elderly people in your life the way you would like to be treated?
 If not, now is the time to begin.

 Lastly, smile and be gracious when in the company of your parents and older people.

 It is reported that the Prophet Muhammad (peace and blessings be upon him) said: